rvanbekkum/vsc-xliff-sync/README.md

 ## Known Issues

-* Automatically inserting new group nodes into target files may not work yet.
+* Support for group nodes and automatically inserting new groups into target files is not implemented.
-* The NAV2018 generated XLIFF generators creates Xliff Generator Notes without any identifiers, therefore it is recommended to change the `xliffSync.findBy...` settings to not synchronize trans-units based on Xliff Generator notes.
+* The NAV2018 XLIFF generator creates Xliff Generator Notes without any identifiers, therefore it is recommended to change the `xliffSync.findBy...` settings to not synchronize trans-units based on Xliff Generator notes.